butfirstchai.com

 frying curry leaves

-Add a few dried red chillies and curry leaves.
+Add dried red chillies and curry leaves.
+Let them crisp up.

 frying sliced garlic